 - 9 grams of fat (2.5 grams of saturated fat)

 - 7.6 grams of carbs

 - 17 grams of protein

 Because it's also made from soy, tempeh has similar health benefits as tofu does.
 "And since it is made from fermented soybeans, it contains probiotics, which may be beneficial for digestive health," Pine says.

 These benefits aren't limited to tempeh alone, though.
-A 2016 review in the Journal of Agricultural and Food Chemistry found that consuming any soy foods may cause beneficial changes to our gut bacteria that may reduce the risk of diseases and benefit our health.
+A November 2016 review in the Journal of Agricultural and Food Chemistry found that eating any soy foods may cause beneficial changes to our gut bacteria that may reduce the risk of diseases and benefit our health.

 How to Cook Tempeh

 Similar to tofu, tempeh can be grilled, baked, stir-fried, crumbled like ground meat and used in sandwiches.
 "I recommend marinating the tempeh or adding a sauce to give it more flavor," Pine says.
 "It pairs very well with flavorful marinades that include soy sauce, ginger, garlic and orange juice.
 And grilled or baked tempeh with low-sugar barbecue sauce is a tasty option."

 Because tempeh's earthy flavor can be strong for those new to tasting it, some recommend steaming it for about 10 to 15 minutes before preparing it, which can help mellow out the flavor.